Medusa (Clan of Xymox album)

 Medusa is the second studio album by Dutch dark wave band Clan of Xymox.
-It was released on 1 November 1986 by 4AD.
+It was released in November 1986 by 4AD.
 Founding member Pieter Nooten re-recorded the songs "After the Call" and "Theme I" on Sleeps with the Fishes, his 1987 collaborative album with Michael Brook, following a brief split from the band.

 Critical reception

 Medusa is seen by some critics as the group's career high point.
 Sounds described Medusa as an "overriding achievement [...] every track sounds like the finale to a brooding epic overture".

 Melody Maker wrote, "Sleek, efficient, even dramatic, Xymox understand the value of a direct understatement [...]
 [Medusa is] a bright flash of hope in these blackout days".